vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 ### Other Useful Symbols
 - 🧵 Thread
-- Subscribe below 👇 👉 👈
+- 👆 👇 👈 👉 Pointing hands
 - ⚠️ Warning
 - 🚫 Prohibited
 - 🏆 Trophy
 - ❤️ Red Heart
 - ✨  Sparkles
 - 🔥 Fire
 - 💪 Flexed Biceps

+### Successful Tweet Templates
+- The problem, hint of solution, call to action
+- Agreeable fact, surprising or contrarian fact, explain the case
+- Exclamation or emotion, hint of information, call to action

 ### Other Super Helpful Tools
 [When is the end of this quarter?
 Get overview and look at the "Quarter Clock"](/when-is-the-end-of-current-quarter.html)